kputnam/stupidedi/doc/Transcribing.md

 usage, repeat_count, *elements)`.
 The first argument comes from the `Pos. #` column in the table diagram above.
 For instance, the `NM1 Patient Name` segment has an offset of 150.
-The usage argument is denoted in a few places: on the above diagram, it is the `Usage` column; this indicates if the segment is required or optional.
+The usage argument is denoted in a few places: on the above diagrams, it is the labeled `Usage`; this indicates if the segment is required or optional, or if its presence depends on other conditions.

 ## Elements

 Elements are (apart from composite elements), some kind of atomic data type, like a string, number, date, etc. Each place a segment is specified in the grammar, its element properties are also specified.
-Beware that each "usage" of a segment with the same identifier (e.g., `NM1`) will have different details about its elements.
+Beware that each place that a segment appears can have different details about its elements, per-occurence.

 ![](images/transcribing-segment-diagram.png)